 Alternative, you can also contact the following offices.

 Our staff of dedicated StudentLink Counselors and Representatives are cross-trained professionals, who work diligently to ensure that the needs and concerns of our students are heard and addressed.
 Our StudentLink staff works closely with the subject matter experts, our Specialists, from each area we represent.
 Specialists are housed within our office suite so if a student needs to see one, they are readily available.
-We'll be happy to help you in Spanish, Chinese (Cantonese and Mandarin), Malayalam, Korean, and Italian.
+We'll be happy to help you in Spanish, Portuguese, Chinese (Cantonese and Mandarin), and Korean.

 Han Na Choi

 The StudentLink Center Organizational Chart shows a diagram of the StudentLink center's reporting structure.

 The Executive Director, Marisol Marrero, is at the top of the reporting structure.
 Reporting to her are two location Operations Managers (Han Na Choi for the Manhattan Center and Wanda James for the Brooklyn Center) and a Senior Operations Manager (Nilsa Lam).